Kentucky Golf Cart Insurance (2026)

 Overview

 Kentucky requires 25/50/25 liability insurance for both LSVs and golf carts when operated on public roads.
-LSVs must be titled, registered, and insured as motorcycles under KRS 304.39-110.
-Standard golf carts are governed separately under KRS 189.286 — they are not considered motor vehicles but must carry insurance when operating on public roadways under a local ordinance.
+LSVs must be titled, registered, and insured for road use.
+Standard golf carts are governed separately under KRS 189.286: they are not treated the same as regular motor vehicles, but they must carry insurance when operating on public roadways under a local ordinance.

 Golf carts are used in various Kentucky communities, from lake areas and resort towns to smaller cities and suburban neighborhoods.
 Kentucky Farm Bureau is one of the most prominent insurance carriers in the state and offers competitive rates for recreational and specialty vehicles.